Bambo0st/WeatherClassification/README.md

 - **AdaBoost Classifier**
 - **XGBoost Classifier (Best Model)**

-### XGBoost Model
+## XGBoost Accuracy Progression

+XGBoost demonstrated the highest performance on the dataset, with accuracy improvements as follows:

-The XGBoost model achieved the highest accuracy (68.13%) with optimal preprocessing and tuning:
+- **64.40%** - Basic XGBoost with minimal preprocessing and no hyperparameter tuning.
-- Initial accuracy: 64.40%
-- Final accuracy after seasonal categorization and early stopping: 68.13%
+- **65.52%** - Improved by dropping columns with low correlation and variance.
+- **66.82%** - Handled class imbalance through upsampling and downsampling.
+- **67.18%** - Replaced label encoding with categorical encoding.
+- **67.97%** - Implemented seasonal data categorization.
+- **68.13%** - Applied early stopping in XGBoost to prevent overfitting.

 ## Results